alexbadoi/whatsapp_service/README.md

 ### Proposed Architecture Components

 1. **main-frontend**:
-    - We are using the LizAnt react template for the main project athough diferent templaets may be provided for individual components.
-See templates inside ./templates/
+    - We are using the LizAnt react template - https://ur0.jp/i23Kz
+    - See templates inside ./templates/
     - Uses main-frontend/api/ endpoint

 2. **main-backend**: